GetStream/sketchbook-compose/README.md

 </p><br>

 <p align="center">
-🎨 Jetpack Compose canvas library that helps you to draw paths, images on canvas with color pickers and palettes.
-Sketchbooks also provide useful components and functions that can easily interact with canvas.
+🎨 Jetpack Compose canvas library that helps you to draw paths and images on canvas with color pickers and palettes.
+Sketchbook also provides useful components and functions that can easily interact with canvas.
 </p><br>

 ## Preview